Skip to navigation Skip to content

 Question: When should an ESAt be upgraded to a Job Capacity Assessment (JCA)?

-They must meet all of the following criteria:
+The report must meet one of the following sets of requirements:

-• have verified, medical condition(s), likely to persist for more than 2 years that are diagnosed, reasonably treated and stabilised (DTS)
+• Attracts an Impairment Rating of 20 points or more, for a condition(s) that is likely to persist for more than 2 years, and is diagnosed, reasonably treated and stabilised (DTS)

 • review the report to identify the reason the Assessor did not upgrade the assessment